gtrdp/masters-thesis-guntur/LogBook/03-november.md

 		- machine learning

 - **Fri Nov 11 14:23:08 CET 2016**
-	- creating the graph with color
-		- also plot the timely grotemarkt with the db graphs
-		- add location parameters to the global data dump: just combine the separated dumps.
-	- starting coding with machine learning
 	- Learning about cross validation and statistics
 		- https://www.cs.tau.ac.il/~nin/Courses/NC05/pr_l13.pdf (good example of cross validation)
 	- also use time as a benchmarking paramaters to compare classifiers.